Sarah Salmon tells us what it's like to be an Aussie adoptive mum in Asia.

 Have you got all day?
 It was a long, arduous, emotionally draining process in dingy clinics.
 Looking back now, I can’t believe I put myself through it: doctors without gloves; mouldy cubicles; stained sheets on procedure beds; medical instruments housed in a cut-off milk carton; authoritarian and chauvinistic doctors who didn’t like being questioned, let alone by a woman… Of course, there are more modern medical facilities in India these days, but at the time I was trying to conceive there were no shiny hospitals smelling of antiseptic, no medical wards that resembled Grey’s Anatomy.

-So, was it this experience that led you to adopt rather than going down the IVF path?
+Was it this experience that led you to adopt rather than going down the IVF path?

 In a word, yes.
 It was a very easy decision.
 After my horrendous experience with IUI, which was supposedly a ‘non-invasive’ treatment, I couldn’t put myself through more medical hell.
 My gut instinct told me IVF wasn’t for me, whereas adoption was something my husband and I had discussed way before we started trying to conceive.
 Having lived in India for a few years by this stage, and having seen the desperation of street kids and children in orphanages, I felt a strong sense of duty to give at least one child a loving home.
 It was as simple as that.

 And now you have two gorgeous Cambodian daughters.
-Can you tell us about what the adoption process involved?
+Can you tell us what the adoption process involved?

 The adoption process was as emotionally draining as the IUI procedures to be honest, purely because of governmental red tape and bureaucracy.
 It turned out that we couldn’t adopt from India as Australian expats, despite my attempts to fight the system, so my husband and I looked for other countries in Asia that might be an option (we had lived in Asia for several years already by this stage, so it seemed like a natural fit).
 We ended up adopting two baby girls from Cambodia within a 14-month period, our youngest daughter’s adoption being approved just before Cambodia shut down all adoptions.
-There’s a dreadful history of child-trafficking in Cambodia and other developing countries, hence the shutdown, so we were very vigilant in hiring a lawyer to do background checks on our daughters’ histories.
+There’s a dreadful history of child trafficking in Cambodia and other developing countries, hence the shutdown, so we were very vigilant in hiring a lawyer to do background checks on our daughters’ histories.
 Apart from that, there were mountains of adoption paperwork to traverse – police clearance letters, medical checks, financial documents, references etc. – but those mountains felt like insignificant little mounds once the adoptions were approved and we had our gorgeous baby girls.

 As kids born in Cambodia, with Aussie parents and living in Singapore – which nationality do they identify as?